jdmendoza/used_iphone_price_prediction/README.md

 5) Run 3_Modeling_Data.ipynb for Model Experimentation and for final mode + predicting function.

-/* Steps with an asterik can be skipped as the data is local.
+/* Steps 1 & 2 can be skipped if the iphone_df_all.csv is used

 ### App Deployment